elastic/integrations/packages/google_workspace/docs/README.md

 ### Enabling the integration in Elastic
 1. In Kibana, go to Management > Integrations
-2. In the integrations search bar type **Google Workspace Audit Reports**.
+2. In the integrations search bar type **Google Workspace**.
-3. Click the **Google Workspace Audit Reports** integration from the search results.
+3. Click the **Google Workspace** integration from the search results.
-4. Click the **Add Google Workspace Audit Reports** button to add Google Workspace Audit Reports integration.
+4. Click the **Add Google Workspace** button to add Google Workspace integration.
-5. Configure Google Workspace Audit Reports to send logs to the Elastic Agent.
+5. Configure Google Workspace to send logs to the Elastic Agent.
 5. Click the Advanced option of Alert Data Stream.
 The default value of "Alert Center API Host" is `https://alertcenter.googleapis.com`.
 The Alert Center API Host will be used for collecting alert logs only.

 >  Note: The default value of the "Page Size" is set to 1000.
 This option is available under 'Alert' Advance options.
 Set the parameter "Page Size" according to the requirement.